 30 High Street*: The 18th century façade hides a 17th century cottage which has housed the Old Harlow Branch of the Essex County Library since 1970.
 Prior to this it was Read's tobacconist and confectioner.
 When the building was converted for use as a library the children's section was placed in the old cottage at the front, to maximize the amount of natural light.
 The adult section is located in the one-storey brick extension to the rear which was built in the former Bluebird (or Pratt's) Yard where there had been a carpenter's workshop accessed by a passageway on the west side of the cottage.

 32 High Street*.
-This 17th century timber-framed cottage has been occupied by The New Crystal Palace restaurant for many years.
+Sugar Palm Thai Restaurant and Sam's Chinese Restaurant.
+Until April, 2019, this 17th century timber-framed cottage had been occupied by The New Crystal Palace restaurant for many years.
 A previous tenant was Chattel's, a stationer and picture framer.
 The original shape of the bay-fronted cottage with its recessed front entrance has been preserved.
-The Crystal Palace suffered a serious fire in January 2016 and was still closed at the end of that year.

-34 High Street* is the western half of a 17th century range with an 18th century façade has been occupied by the Golden Dragon restaurant since 2015.
-This building, with its semi-hexagonal two-storey bays, housed an Off-Licence from the beginning of the last century to 2010.
+34 High Street* The Golden Grill Turkish Restaurant occupies the western half of a 17th century range with an 18th century façade has been occupied by the Golden Dragon restaurant since 2015.
+This building, with its semi-hexagonal two-storey bays, housed an Off-Licence from the beginning of the last century to 2010 when it was taken over by the Golden Dragon Restaurant.
 In the years prior to the First War a Mr. Walsh lived in the cottage on the west side and ran the Ind Coope Brewery off-licence outlet in the east bay.
-Victoria Wine then occupied the building for many years until it closed in 2010, no doubt because of the competition from Tesco and other supermarkets.
-In 2011 the shop was converted to a chicken and kebab take-away which has subsequently converted to the current Chinese food establishment.
+Victoria Wine then occupied the building for many years until it closed in 2010.
+The shop was then occupied by a chicken and kebab take-away, then a Chinese food takeaway , .

 36 High Street*: Rina Antonio hairdressers has occupied the western half of this building since 2015.
 The previous occupants were Sweet Delights, Creative Designs -The House of Flowers which according to its sign was ‘Commissioned for the Princess of Thailand’ and Lane's Audiovisuals.